 Political gardening at Wentworth Castle Gardens

-Everywhere you look at Wentworth Castle Gardens there are stories to tell.
-Stories of power and politics, family infighting, misery and hope are all around – you just need to know where to look.
+Stories of power, wealth and politics, family infighting, misery and hope can be found all around Wentworth Castle Gardens – you just need to know where to look.

-Sir Thomas Wentworth (1672-1739) created this estate to outshine his cousin, building a house and gardens that would rival the nearby Wentworth Woodhouse.
+Sir Thomas Wentworth (1672-1739) created this estate to outshine his cousin’s, building a house and gardens to rival nearby Wentworth Woodhouse.
 This bold statement started centuries of work at Wentworth Castle Gardens, creating the stories hidden in monuments around the estate today.

 Queen Anne Monument

 In 1714, the crown of England controversially passed from the Stuart royal line to the Hanoverians.
 This 1734 monument is dedicated to Anne, the last Stuart monarch, and is unique in an English garden.
 It’s an almost treasonous statement by Thomas Wentworth, and hints at what he thought of the regime change (particularly since this change caused him to lose both his power and influence).